Where to Eat

 U of T Mobile Order

 U of T Mobile Order is an app on which you can order food from on-campus locations for in-person pickup.
-Mobile Order is compatible with many locations such as Sid’s Cafe, MedSci, and residence dining halls.
+Mobile Order is compatible with locations including Sid’s Cafe, MedSci, and the residence dining halls.
 Some items, such as fried rice or burgers at Sid’s Cafe, can only be accessed via Mobile Order.
-Mobile Order is a convenient method that can be used with Meal Plan Dollars or other forms of payment, so we encourage you to install the app and scroll through the various options!
+Mobile Order is a convenient method that can be used with Meal Plan Dollars or other forms of payment, so we encourage you to install the app and scroll through the various options.

 U of T Mobile Order app [Source]